libersoft-org/yellow-documentation/AMTP.md

 ## Architecture

-**AMTP** operates on the principle of a persistent connection between the client and server using **ODTP**, enabling real-time communication and data exchange.
+**AMTP** operates on the principle of a persistent connection between the client and server using **WebTransport**, enabling real-time communication and data exchange.
 The protocol supports both client-server and server-server communication for message passing and other data object exchanges.
 Server-server connections are not persistent.

 ## Identity